Relation as the Essence of Existence

 <dnr:relation id="R6" type="captures" source="E3" target="E6">

-<dnr:attribute name="description" value="K-groups capture the rank of modules." />
+<dnr:attribute name="description" value="K-groups capture module rank."/>

 </dnr:relation>